All Israel

 “An admission of guilt, an expression of remorse, and an agreement to leave – or not to run – for office will be the essence of any plea bargain.
 If you forgo a prison sentence, that's the minimum that should be required.”

-Micah Fettman, a former defense attorney for Netanyahu, told Channel 12 News in December that President Herzog likely cannot issue a pardon to Netanyahu without an admission of guilt.
+Micha Fettman, a former defense attorney for Netanyahu, told Channel 12 News in December that President Herzog likely cannot issue a pardon to Netanyahu without an admission of guilt

-“A pardon is given to an offender – that’s what the law stipulates,” Fettman told Channel 12 at the time.
+“A pardon is given to an offender – that’s what the law stipulates,” Fettman said.

 Fettman said that according to Article 11B of the Basic Law: The President, a person must admit to the offense or at least acknowledge the facts in order to receive a pardon from the president.

-Netanyahu is not likely to agree to such a condition, as he has often claimed that he is the victim of a "witch hunt" by the “deep state” in Israeli politics.
-With upcoming elections, and his party currently performing well in polls, Netanyahu would not likely agree to accept an agreement to leave politics, which a plea deal would likely entail.
+Netanyahu is not likely to agree to such a condition, as he has repeatedly said he is the victim of a “witch hunt” by the “deep state” in Israeli politics.
+With elections approaching and his party currently performing well in polls, he is also unlikely to accept an agreement to leave politics, which a plea deal would likely entail.

 In March 2026, the Pardons Department in the Ministry of Justice issued a detailed opinion stating that there is no legal basis for a pardon without an admission of guilt or conviction.
-On the other hand, Heritage Minister Amichai Eliyahu submitted a position paper calling on the president to exercise a "broad historical perspective" beyond the just written law.
+On the other hand, Israeli Heritage Minister Amichai Eliyahu submitted a position paper calling on Herzog to exercise a "broad historical perspective" beyond the just-written law.

 In response to the NYT report and questions by reporters, the President's Office released a statement.